hamidatb/FluteVision/README.md

 python scripts/capture_data.py --keys Bb C D --samples 300 --user session1
 ```

-**During capture:**
-- Position your hands showing the fingering
-- Press `B` to begin capturing
-- The tool will count down 3-2-1 and then collect samples automatically
+During capture, just position your hands showing the fingering and press `B` to start.
+The tool will count down 3-2-1 and then collect samples automatically.
+You'll see a progress bar while it's collecting.
+Repeat this for each key you want to train.
-- Progress bar shows collection status
-- Repeat for each key

-**Tips for best results:**
-- Capture in good lighting
-- Keep hands steady and visible
-- Capture multiple sessions with slight variations in hand position
-- Old data is automatically replaced when you recapture a key
+A few tips: capture in good lighting, keep your hands steady and visible, and try capturing multiple sessions with slight variations in hand position.
+Note that if you recapture a key, the old data gets automatically replaced.

-## 🤖 Model Training
+## Model Training

 Training uses MediaPipe to extract hand landmark coordinates (x,y positions) and trains a Random Forest classifier.